SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 • A list of relevant references.

-7. The time frame described above is for full-time students.
-For part-time students or other special cases such as with suspension, contact the Thesis Coordinator (or HoS).
+The time frame described above is for full-time students.
+For part-time students or other special cases, such as with suspension, contact the Postgraduate Coordinator for clarification on time scale.